cappuMUC/redmine_quick_links/README.md

 ![Welcome page view](screenshots/welcome-page.png)

 ## How it works
 The Quick Links plugin adds a new view to Redmine's administration panel.
 On this view all your created links are listed and you can sort them to your needs.
+But keep in mind, if a link has project permissions set it's moved to its own section on the welcome page.
 You can also edit or delete existing links on this view.
 To create a new Link click on "New link" in the contexual menu section.

 ![Admin panel view](screenshots/admin-panel.png)